jeanc18rlos/dental-vip-cms/src/pages/en/specialties/prosthodontics/index.md

         a well-rehabilitated natural piece.
-When a single tooth has suffered a fracture or great destruction of its clinical crown due to caries, but its root preserves good integrity, favorable length and adequate periodontal support; it will always be preferable, and without any discussion; its treatment and restoration with endodontics, post and core and porcelain crown.</p>\n"
+When a single tooth has suffered a fracture or great destruction of its clinical crown due to caries, but its root preserves good integrity, favorable length and adequate periodontal support; it will always be preferable, and without any discussion, its treatment and restoration with endodontics, post and core and porcelain crown.</p>\n"
     - question: But, how do we know if a natural tooth can be successfully restored?
       answer: "<p>Studying the case thoroughly through intraoral examination, radiographic